foundry-rs/book/src/tutorials/best-practices.md

    - Replace multiple RPC calls with a single [multicall](https://github.com/mds1/multicall).
    - Specify a fuzz/invariant [seed](/src/reference/config/testing.md#seed): this makes sure each `forge test` invocation uses the same fuzz inputs.
 RPC results are cached locally, so you'll only query the node the first time.
+   - In CI, consider setting the fuzz seed using a [computed environment variable](https://github.com/sablier-labs/v2-core/blob/d1157b49ed4bceeff0c4e437c9f723e88c134d3a/.github/workflows/ci.yml#L252-L254) so it changes every day or every week.
+This gives flexibility on the tradeoff between increasing randomness to find more bugs vs. using a seed to reduce RPC requests.
    - Structure your tests so the data you are fuzzing over is computed locally by your contract, and not data that is used in an RPC call (may or may not be feasible based on what you're doing).
    - Lastly, you can of course always run a local node or bump your RPC plan.